Mahadevapura, Bengaluru

 Mahadevapura is a suburb and one of the zones of BBMP in Bangalore Urban district in the Indian state of Karnataka.
 It was a city municipal council.
-It is well connected with Outer Ring Road, Whitefield Road and Krishnarajapuram Railway Station is the nearest station to board trains.
+It is well connected with Outer Ring Road, Whitefield Road and Krishnarajapura Railway Station is the nearest station to board trains.

 It is a developing area, which has a high growth potential in terms of residential development.
 Leading schools, shopping malls, showrooms have come up in the area.